-Transforming the system, the Bucks County Children’s Advocacy Center provides a child-friendly setting where a skilled team of professionals come together under one roof to investigate child abuse allegations, conduct forensic interviews and connect children and families with therapy, victim services and medical evaluations – always keeping the best interest of the child in mind.
-For more information: www.buckscac.org
+The Bucks County Children’s Advocacy Center strives to transform the system by providing a child-friendly setting where a skilled team of professionals come together under one roof to investigate serious child abuse allegations, conduct forensic interviews to aid in the prosecution of offenders, and connect children and families with therapy and victim assistance services.